Harshjha3006/SukshmaLM/README.md

 - `checkpoints/`: Saved model checkpoints
 - `tensorboard_logs/`: Training logs for visualization
 - `scripts/`: Contains a utility script for encoding a text file into a pkl file containing its tokenized version.
 More info at [Encoding Data](#encoding-data)
-- `tests/`: Unit tests (There are only tests for tokenizer as per now)
+- `tests/`: Unit tests (There are only tests for the tokenizer for now)
 - `tokenizer/`: Custom tokenizer implementation (see [tokenizer/README.md](tokenizer/README.md) for details)

 ## Usage